 Erany is quiet for a long while.
-The chirping birds fill the silence.
+Chirping birds fill the silence.

 Finally, she says, “Very well.
-Jelia is filled with accomplished healers.
+The City is filled with accomplished physickers.
 Perhaps they can offer a magical remedy.”

 “Did anyone take his auric prints?”
 Erany asks.
-“If we are to purchase a potion or salve…”
+“If we are to commission a potion or salve…”

 “I did so without his knowing,” Gyrax replies.
 “It is why I speak with such surety; he might last a few more years, but it won’t be pleasant.
 His mantic loci are completely ruptured.”

 Ren looks astonished.
-“Why didn’t you tell me?
+“Why didn’t you say anything?
 We’ve been on the road for over a week!”

 “I was planning on waiting until you were calm.”

 Ren clenches his jaw.
 “You have no right to—”